wp-plugins/wp-conditional-captcha/readme.txt

 = Didn't you say before that the plugin works with TypePad Antispam? =

-Yes, and it still does.
-But the TypePad Antispam plugin hasn't been updated in over 4 years, and is not fully compatible with the latest version of WordPress, causing users to see error notices on the CAPTCHA page.
-I will probably drop support for it altogether in the near future.
+Yes, but not any more.
+The TypePad Antispam plugin hasn't been updated in over 4 years, and is not compatible with the latest version of WordPress.

 == Upgrade Notice ==